Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 and better cover with integration tests if:

 - Your simple CRUD application does not have much logic to test.
 - You are using a programming language with a strong static type system, which already catches a whole class of bugs automatically.
+(Actually, if possible, try to express as much in types as possible, and constrain the possible states/values of your application as vigorously as possible by using types.)

 Other examples: